this summer, there are more reasons than ever to get involved in South Australia's world-famous festivals and events.

 International music festival, Laneway, is all about showcasing contemporary Australian and international music in a totally unique setting.
 After attracting record-breaking numbers last year, St Jerome’s Laneway Festival is returning to trendy, street art-splashed Port Adelaide, set among vibrant cafés, galleries, restaurants and markets.

 The world’s best female golfers will return to Adelaide in February for the ISPS Handa Women’s Australian Open.
-The four-day tournament runs from 14-17 February, but the festival of golf runs throughout the week with kids’ clinics, chances to meet the world’s best, corporate functions and, of course, a host of celebrities involved with the annual pro-am on Wednesday.
+The four-day tournament runs in February, but the festival of golf runs over a week with kids’ clinics, chances to meet the world’s best, corporate functions and, of course, a host of celebrities involved with the annual pro-am on Wednesday.

 The Adelaide Fringe is the largest open-access festival in the Southern Hemisphere.
-Bursting at the seams with local, interstate and international five-star acts, the 2019 Fringe will feature 1,326 events, 7,000 artists and over 500 venues scattered around South Australia.
+Bursting at the seams with local, interstate and international five-star acts, the Fringe features over 1,000 events, 7,000 artists and over 500 venues scattered around South Australia.
 Whether you’re a cabaret connoisseur, comedy king/queen, theatre tragic or just want to sit back and enjoy the atmosphere, there’s something for you at the Adelaide Fringe.

 The Superloop Adelaide 500 is the largest domestic motor sport event in Australia, showcasing the very best of the motoring world.
 Experience the growls, roars and screeches of some of the fastest cars in the world.
 You’ll also find loads of entertainment for the whole family, including family fun zones, rides, amusements and face painting.
-American rock legends Red Hot Chili Peppers will headline the post-race entertainment at the 2019 Superloop Adelaide 500 so the bar has been set for next year.
+American rock legends Red Hot Chili Peppers headlined the post-race entertainment at the 2019 Superloop Adelaide 500 so the bar has been set for next year.